-A home office is the perfect spot to pick for a home library.
-Even if every book on the shelf isn't dedicated to business it's a wonderful place for a bit of peace and quiet while you're reading.
+A home office is a perfect spot to pick for a home library.
+Even if every book on the shelf isn't dedicated to business, it's a wonderful place for a bit of peace while you're reading.
 Also, when break times eventually do come around, you won't have to go far to find a way to pass the time.Continue to 7 of 25 below.

 07 of 25

 Blue and Brown Color Scheme

 Color is as important for designing an alluring library as it would be in any other space.
 So while browns and blacks are wonderful colors to choose from you're hardly limited to these when planning out your space.
 This space offers a beautiful look at what can happen with even a simple combination of blue and brown.
 The mix of warm and cool colors in this space strikes a perfect tone of balance.Continue to 8 of 25 below.

 08 of 25